Home » Blog » Information Technology » 10 Signs that It Is Time to Change IT Services Providers

 7. An Account Manager has not been provided

-Account management aims to establish a comprehensive connection between larger companies and the IT support service, improving relationships and adding value to the service provided.
+Account management aims to establish a comprehensive connection between larger companies and the IT support service, improving relationships and adding value to the service.

 The effective utilisation of an Account Manager enables the development of a reliable, enduring connection and the delivery of a top-notch IT service, promoting customer satisfaction and, most importantly, loyalty.